Part of a Bigger System

 Interconnectors

-Interconnectors are the high-voltage transmission lines that physically connect the electricity systems of different countries to enable cross-border power flows.
+Interconnectors are the high-voltage transmission lines that physically connect the electricity systems of member states and third countries to enable cross-border power flows.
 The transmission lines can be high-voltage direct current (HVDC) submarine power cables like Baltic Cable, or alternate current (AC) overhead lines running across national borders.
-By allowing regions to share resources, interconnectors strengthen security of supply, support competitiveness, and improve overall system efficiency.

 Interconnector Transmission System Operator